 Jamie is a healthcare practitioner who loves to be active with lifting weights and skiing.
 She started having some pain in her right shoulder while she was lifting – it was a little sore for a few hours at first, then it gradually began to bother her not only during and after lifting, but also driving and sleeping.
 Over a few months, she noticed that it was harder to get heavy weights overhead.
 Her strength progress plateaued, and she began to get nervous that something was really wrong with her shoulder.

 She avoided seeing any doctor as long as possible – what if they told her she had to stop lifting?
 Lifting helped her feel strong and capable.
-Losing that part of her life would be really isolating, and make her feel fragile.
+Losing that part of her life would be really isolating, and tough to fathom.

-When we met, Jamie already had the results of her MRI showing a partial tear of the supraspinatus (one of the 4 rotator cuff muscles).
+When we met, Jamie already had the results of her MRI showing a partial tear of the supraspinatus (one of the 4 rotator cuff muscles, highlighted in orange below).
 She had also seen a naturopathic doc who had done her 1st of 2 planned injections to help stimulate healing.
 She was a little unsure how all of this would work out, considering she had a tear – would it heal?
 Would it ever be the same?
 How much damage was too much to come back from?

-Throughout our several months working together, we celebrated small victories like lifting a 5 pound weight overhead and doing a push-up – both things that were building blocks toward the ultimate goals of getting and feeling strong and powerful again.
-We talked about everything from having good ribcage position, to avoiding common training errors and improving shoulder mobility.
+Throughout our several months working together, we celebrated small victories, like lifting a 5 pound weight overhead and doing a push-up – both things that were building blocks toward the ultimate goals of feeling strong and powerful again.
+We talked about everything from having good ribcage position to avoiding common training errors and improving shoulder mobility.

 Now, Jamie is back to full strength, throwing heavy weights around and she truly feels like herself again.